 Even if the Senior Leadership Team are being defensive, there must to be a planned approach to address any recommendations swiftly.
 It is the role of the governing body after all, to challenge effectively.
 The governing body should be ensuring it receives all the information it needs to makes sound judgements, and to fulfil its strategic functions effectively, not least to place the school in a better place.
 Here are some useful tips.

 A working group is a useful way to steer the work required for the key actions.
 Support from the Local Authority, Regional Consortium or Diocesan Authority as applicable, is essential to help the school on its improvement journey.
 As the school gets back on its feet, this support might inevitably become less.
 If this happens, it doesn’t mean that the school slows down the progress it is making.
 It usually means that the school is on the right track to ensure improvement.
-Please note that Welsh Government has published a new school improvement framework, the National Categorisation will finish and be replaced by a robust self-evaluation system where good practice can be shared and failure is urgently addressed.
+The Welsh Government has published a new school improvement framework, the National Categorisation will finish and be replaced by a robust self-evaluation system where good practice can be shared and failure is urgently addressed.